HGWAYEN/test0424_VibeSurf/README.md

-# VibeSurf has an Arbitrary File Write(RCE) via via API
+# VibeSurf has an Arbitrary File Write(RCE) via API

 An authenticated arbitrary file write vulnerability exists in VibeSurf.